Haruhiko Arai

-Haruhiko Arai (荒井 晴彦, Arai Haruhiko) is a Japanese screenwriter.
+Haruhiko Arai (荒井 晴彦, Arai Haruhiko) is a Japanese screenwriter and film director.
 He is also a publisher and an editor of the Eiga Geijutsu magazine and a professor of the Japan Institute of the Moving Image.

 Career

 Arai won the Mainichi Film Award for best screenplay for the film W's Tragedy in 1984.
 He wrote the screenplay for Junji Sakamoto's KT (2001), and also penned the screenplays for Ryuichi Hiroki's films Vibrator (2003) and It's Only Talk (2005).
 In 2013, he wrote the scripts for Junichi Inoue's A Woman and War and Shinji Aoyama's The Backwater.

 His published but unfilmed scenario, Divine Comedy (神聖喜劇, Shinsei kigeki), has been called lesescenario by figures such as the director Shinichiro Sawai.